Who is Moula?

 - deliver targeted marketing, service update notices and promotional offers based on your communication preferences;

-- assess your loan application, including by reviewing any previous loan applications you may have made, and the reasons for granting or rejecting those applications;
+- assess your finance application, including by reviewing any previous finance applications you may have made, and the reasons for granting or rejecting those applications;

 - notify you of other relevant products and services (including third party products and services) that may be of interest to you;

-- follow up on any partially completed loan applications, or check in with you if you have not visited our website in a while (subject to your communication preferences); and
+- follow up on any partially completed finance applications, or check in with you if you have not visited our website in a while (subject to your communication preferences);

-- contact you by email or telephone (by voice call or SMS)
+- contact you by email or telephone (by voice call or SMS); and

 Third party marketing